 What Are Blackouts?

-Many people who have alcohol poisoning end up have blackouts.
+Many people who have alcohol poisoning end up having blackouts.
 What are these?

 Blackouts are precisely what they sound like; it’s where you ingest so much alcohol that you have amnesia.
-For some, they remember bits and pieces of the night, while others completely forget everything.
+Some remember bits and pieces of the night, while others forget everything.

 If you’re not the person in question, it can be difficult to tell if someone’s blacking out.
-They can act normally, such as walk, talk, and perform other actions.
+They can act normally, such as walking, talking, and performing other actions.
 You won’t know until later if they were blacked out or not.

 What to Do When Someone Has Alcohol Poisoning